apreiti/Complex-Deep-Learning-Architectures-For-Predicting-Stock-Prices/README.md

 The metrics used for evaluating each model are the Mean Absolute Error (MAE), the Root Mean Square Error (RMSE), and the Mean Absolute Percentage Error (MAPE).

-The empi rical results of our study highlight:
+The empirical results of our study highlight:
 - Certain models exhibit improved performance with a reducednumber of lagged values, while others demonstrate a preference for a higher series of lagged values.
 We aim to explain this observation by going through the architecture of each model.
 - The superior predictive capabilities of advanced deep learning models, LSTM and TFT, in capturing the intricate dynamics